carlfranklin/GrpcStateServiceProvider/README.md

 ## Create a Demo App

-Step 1 is to create a new Blazor Web App using .NET 8 with the interactive render mode set to WebAssembly and the Interactivity location set to per page/component.
+Create a new Blazor Web App using .NET 8 with the Interactivity location set to per page/component.

+In this case I'm setting the interactive render mode to **WebAssembly** .

 ![image-20240128225722883](images/image-20240128225722883.png)